 Popular Career Options

-Graduates of computer drafting and design programs are qualified for a variety of career options with industrial, engineering, architectural and construction firms, as well as government agencies.
+Opportunities might exist in a variety of industries, including computer, manufacturing or automotive settings.
+Graduates might be qualified for a variety of career options with industrial, engineering, architectural and construction firms, as well as government agencies.
 Some common job titles may include:

 - Mechanical designer